What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 How Does an Interest-Only Mortgage Work?

-In an interest-only mortgage, borrowers pay just the interest on mortgage loan each month.
+In an interest-only mortgage, borrowers pay just the interest on the loan each month.
 This means your monthly payments won’t reduce the capital you borrowed at the start.
 You keep paying only the interest on your loan for a set period, usually until the end of your mortgage term.

 To settle the balance at the end of an interest-only mortgage term, you’ll need a solid plan to repay the capital.
 Options include saving enough money over time or selling your property to cover what you owe.